-Finally, it remains to consider the case where $u$ and $v$ do not lie on the same face before the visibility edges are added.
-Let $x$ and $x'$ be the two vertices in the convex hull of the internal face containing $u$.
-Consider the shortest path in $H'$ connecting $u$ with $x$ and $x'$ and virtually remove all edges from this face that do not belong to either path.
-Note that if $u$ lies on the convex hull, we have $u = x$ and no edges are removed.
+Finally, it remains to consider the case where $u$ and $v$ lie on different internal faces.
+Let $F$ be an internal face containing $u$.\footnote{Vertex $u$ can be in two internal faces if it is in the convex hull.
+In this case, we pick $F$ as either of the two faces.} Let $x$ and $x'$ be the endpoints of the defining edge of $F$.
+Consider the shortest path in $H'$ connecting $u$ with $x$ and $x'$ and virtually remove all edges from $F$ that do not belong to either path.
 We apply the same procedure to $v$.
-After this modification both $u$ and $v$ lie on the outer boundary of $H'$.
+After this modification both $u$ and $v$ lie on the outer boundary of the pruned $H'$.
 We construct $\pi_{H'}$ by walking from $u$ to $v$ along this outer boundary.
 Note that there are two possible paths, clockwise or counterclockwise along the boundary; the path we choose will depend on $\pi'$.

 Without loss of generality, assume that $s$ is at the origin, $t=(0,1)$, and $u$ lies to the right of $s$ and $t$.
 We also assume that the clockwise path from $u$ to $v$ passes through $s$ (see Fig.~\ref{fig:SimulatingPath2}).
 We observe that since $\pi_G(s, t)$ is a shortest path in $G$ from $s$ to $t$, $\pi'$ is simple (i.e., no vertex is visited more than once).